ezWheelSAS/swd_ros2_controllers/README.md

 ros2 launch swd_ros2_controllers swd_diff_drive_controller.launch.py
 ```

-You can always use the nodes with the `ros2 run` command, the minimum required parameters are:
+You can always use the node with the `ros2 run` command, the minimum required parameters are:

-- `swd_ros2_controllers`:

 ```shell
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/ezw/usr/lib